What are angel investors looking for in a startup?

 1. Strong financials

-Eckert says he and his fellow angel investors spend “a lot of time” with a startup’s financials during the evaluation process, as strong financials indicate how efficiently a startup might be able to use its resources to grow and become profitable.
+Eckert says he and his fellow angel investors spend “a lot of time” with a startup’s financials during the evaluation process, as such records indicate how efficiently a startup might be able to use its resources to grow and become profitable.

 “If a startup doesn’t have a good handle on its financials,” Eckert says, “that sends a signal that that’s how they’re going to run the business.”